 - Fines and interest on the unpaid amount

 - License suspension (driver’s license and/or recreational licenses)

 If you and your spouse made a child support agreement, and they’re not keeping up their end, you may be eligible to fight back.
-Reach out for a Milwaukee lawyer’s help before you file, and we’ll review your child support agreement, as well as what you’re able to do.
+Reach out for a Milwaukee family lawyer’s help before you file, and we’ll review your child support agreement, as well as what you’re able to do.

 Family Law FAQ

 When dealing with family law in Milwaukee, you might have questions that you’re struggling to get answers for.
 Every family is unique, and so every proceeding may be different.
 Unfortunately, that can make it difficult to get the answers you need.

-If I’m considering a divorce, do I have to have my spouse’s agreement?
+If I’m considering a divorce in Milwaukee, do I need my spouse’s agreement?